Harry Davenport (actor): Early life

-Harry Davenport was born January 19, 1866, in Canton, Pennsylvania, where his family lived during the holidays.
-He also grew up in Philadelphia.
-Harry came from a long line of stage actors; his father was thespian Edward Loomis Davenport and his mother, Fanny Vining Davenport, was an English actress and a descendant of the renowned 18th-century Irish stage actor Jack Johnson.
+Davenport was born January 19, 1866, in Boston.
+He came from a long line of stage actors; his father was thespian Edward Loomis Davenport and his mother, Fanny Vining Davenport, was an English actress and a descendant of the renowned 18th-century Irish stage actor Jack Johnson.
 His sister was actress Fanny Davenport.

 Career

-He made his stage debut at the age of five in the play Damon and Pythias.
+He made his stage debut — at the third Chestnut Street Theatre in Philadelphia — at the age of five in the play Damon and Pythias.
 Davenport made his Broadway debut in The Voyage of Suzette (1894) and appeared there in numerous plays.

 Film career

 Harry Davenport was one of the best-known and busiest "old men" in Hollywood films during the 1930s and 1940s.
 He started his film career at the age of 47, debuting in the 1913 silent short film Kenton's Heir.
 The next year, he starred in Fogg's Millions co-starring Rose Tapley.
 The film became the first in a series of silent comedy shorts.
 In addition, he also directed some silent features and many shorts between 1915 and 1917, including many of the films in the Mr. and Mrs. Jarr series.

 Harry Davenport played Dr. Meade in Gone with the Wind (1939).
 Some of his other film roles are a lone resident in a ghost town in The Bride Came C.O.D.
-(1942), filmed on location in Death Valley, and the aged Louis XI of France in The Hunchback of Notre Dame (1939) with Charles Laughton, Maureen O'Hara and Cedric Hardwicke.
+(1941), filmed on location in Death Valley, and the aged Louis XI of France in The Hunchback of Notre Dame (1939) with Charles Laughton, Maureen O'Hara and Cedric Hardwicke.
 He also had supporting roles in Alfred Hitchcock's thriller Foreign Correspondent (1940), William A. Wellman's western The Ox-Bow Incident (1943) and in Kings Row (1943) with Ronald Reagan.
 Davenport also played the grandfather of Judy Garland in Vincente Minnelli's classic Meet Me in St. Louis (1944) and the great-uncle of Myrna Loy and Shirley Temple in The Bachelor and the Bobby-Soxer (1947).
 His last film, Frank Capra's Riding High (1950), was released after his death.

 Harry Davenport appeared in over 160 films.
 Asked why he made so many films at his age, he replied:

 I hate to see men of my age sit down as if their lives were ended and accept a dole.
 An old man must show that he knows his job and is no loafer.
 If he can do that, they can take their pension money and buy daisies with it.